Payload¶

 This is not used and not sent using HTTPClient,

-to set an Authentication
+use update to set an Authentication header instead.

 var password: String val¶

-The password extracted from an Authentication
+The password extracted from an Authentication header of an HTTP request

 received via HTTPServer.